ObengOnAndroid/practice-it-css-layout-linkedin-/README.md

 ![Learning Terraform][lil-thumbnail-url]

-In this course, instructor Julia Dyck shows you how to create responsive web layouts that adapt to any screen size and provide a seamless user experience.
+In thios course, instructor Julia Dyck shows you how to create responsive web layouts that adapt to any screen size and provide a seamless user experience.
 Join Julia as she shows you how to design modular layouts using CSS grids and Flexbox, and adapt them to different screen widths using media queries.
-She provides an introduction to the basics of grid layouts, explains how to make your layouts responsive, and then guides you through the creation of a three-column and a twelve column layout.
+She prvides an introduction to the basics of grid layouts, explains how to make your layouts responsive, and then guides you through the creation of a three-column and a twelve column layout.

 _See the readme file in the main branch for updated instructions and information._